Prashanthg01/backend/README.md

 4. Install required dependencies: pip install -r requirements.txt

-5. Create a Django superuser:
-   python manage.py createsuperuser
+5. Create a superuser (for admin access): python manage.py createsuperuser

    You will be prompted to enter: